onyiny-ang/denyenv-validating-admission-webhook/README.md

 Error from server (NotFound): namespaces "does-not-exist" not found
 ```

 With a basic understanding of how admission controllers work it's time to take a look at the newest admission controller, the [validating admission webhook](https://kubernetes.io/docs/admin/admission-controllers/#validatingadmissionwebhook-alpha-in-18-beta-in-19).
-As it names implies, the validating admission webhook allows you to intercept and validate requests to the Kubernetes API using an external webhook, but not mutate them.
+As its name implies, the validating admission webhook allows you to intercept and validate requests to the Kubernetes API using an external webhook, but not mutate them.
 That last point is critical; because validating admission webhooks can't mutate resources it's safe to run them in parallel, and quickly reject a request if any of the webhooks fail.

 Before you can use them you'll need access to a Kubernetes cluster.